 By testing for heavy metals in your tap water and taking appropriate action based on the results, you can ensure the water you and your family drink is as contaminant-free as possible.
 Making sure your water is healthy and safe gives you one less thing to worry about.

-Drinking water test requires testing for specific chemicals and compounds.
+Drinking water tests require testing for specific chemicals and compounds.
 Many pesticides, herbicides, and industrial chemicals can pollute water sources and pose risks to human health if consumed over long periods of time.

 To determine if these harmful chemicals are present in your water, you will need to have samples analyzed by an accredited water testing laboratory.
 They can check for substances like atrazine, glyphosate, PCBs, VOCs, and heavy metals such as lead or mercury.
 These tests typically require collecting multiple water samples in sterile bottles provided by the lab.
 Specific sampling instructions must be followed carefully to get an accurate reading.